spraakbanken/swell-project/Correction_annotation_guidelines.md

 #### Verbal particles and reflexives

 Several tags are used for corrections involving phrasal or compound verbs made up by a verb and verbal particle or a reflexive marker, primarily O-Comp, S-Comp, L-Der, L-W, S-M and S-R. This section provides an overview of the usage of these six tags for this category of corrections.

-•	O-Comp: A space is removed between a verbal particle and a following verb, making up a compound verb: o	upp mana  uppmana
+*	O-Comp: A space is removed between a verbal particle and a following verb, making up a compound verb:

+     - **upp mana** -> **uppmana**

-•	S-Comp: A compound form of a particle verb is changed to a phrasal form, or the other way around. o	Enligt Hyltenstam så kan minoritetsspråk räddas om man inblandar dem äldre som kan språket  Enligt Hyltenstam så kan minoritetsspråk räddas om man blandar in de äldre som kan språket o	Tåget går av från spår 3  Tåget avgår från spår 3
+*	S-Comp: A compound form of a particle verb is changed to a phrasal form, or the other way around:

+     -	Enligt Hyltenstam så kan minoritetsspråk räddas om man **inblandar** dem äldre som kan språket -> Enligt Hyltenstam så kan minoritetsspråk räddas om man **blandar in** de äldre som kan språket

+     -	Tåget **går av** från spår 3 -> Tåget **avgår** från spår 3

-•	L-Der: A particle of a compound particle verb is changed, removed or added.
+*	L-Der: A particle of a compound particle verb is changed, removed or added.
 Both the original and the normalized string consist of one single token.
-The original string may or may not be an existing Swedish word. o	Internet uppmanar vår förståelse  Internet utmanar vår förståelse o	Han inhämtade väskorna från hotellrummet  Han hämtade väskorna från hotellrummet o	Hon minde honom om mötet på eftermiddagen  Hon påminde honom om mötet på eftermiddagen
+The original string may or may not be an existing Swedish word.

+     -	Internet **uppmanar** vår förståelse -> Internet **utmanar** vår förståelse

+     -	Han **inhämtade** väskorna från hotellrummet -> Han **hämtade** väskorna från hotellrummet

+     -	Hon **minde** honom om mötet på eftermiddagen -> Hon **påminde** honom om mötet på eftermiddagen

-•	L-W, placed on the whole phrasal verb: Either the original string or the normalized string (or both) is a phrasal verb, and the verb itself is changed, not just the particle/reflexive marker. o	Traditioner ger människorna tid att stå still och fundera över livet → … att stanna upp och fundera över livet.
+*	L-W, placed on the whole phrasal verb: Either the original string or the normalized string (or both) is a phrasal verb, and the verb itself is changed, not just the particle/reflexive marker:

+     -	Traditioner ger människorna tid att **stå still** och fundera över livet → … att **stanna upp** och fundera över livet.

-•	L-W, placed on the particle: A verbal particle is replaced by another verbal particle, but the verb is kept. o	Han torkade bort bordet  Han torkade av bordet
+*	L-W, placed on the particle: A verbal particle is replaced by another verbal particle, but the verb is kept:

+     -	Han torkade **bort** bordet -> Han torkade **av** bordet

-•	S-M: An independent (non-compound) verbal particle or a reflexive marker is added. o	men känner bara fysiskt närvarande  men känner sig bara fysiskt närvarande o	Jag slår ord i ordboken när jag inte vet  Jag slår upp ord i ordboken när jag inte vet...
+*	S-M: An independent (non-compound) verbal particle or a reflexive marker is added:

+     -	men känner bara fysiskt närvarande -> men känner **sig** bara fysiskt närvarande

+     -	Jag slår ord i ordboken när jag inte vet -> Jag slår **upp** ord i ordboken när jag inte vet...

-•	S-R: An independent (non-compound) verbal particle or a reflexive is removed. o	De promenerade sig i parken  De promenerade i parken o	Hon gav bort honom en blomma  Hon gav honom en blomma Appendix with illustrated examples
+*	S-R: An independent (non-compound) verbal particle or a reflexive is removed.

+     -	De promenerade **sig** i parken -> De promenerade i parken

+     -	Hon gav **bort** honom en blomma -> Hon gav honom en blomma

+## Appendix with illustrated examples